vincentchachere/Active-Directory-and-Azure-Setup/README.md

 <h2 align="center">Final Thoughts</h2>

-In this lab, we deployed on-premises Active Directory in the cloud using Azure Virtual Machines.
+In this lab, we deployed On-premises Active Directory in the Cloud using Azure Virtual Machines.
 This foundational setup, including the creation of a Domain Controller (DC-1) and Client-1 VM with tested connectivity, establishing the basic infrastructure for simulating enterprise-level Active Directory in Azure.

 To continue building on this lab, check out the [next tutorial](https://github.com/vincentchachere/Active-Directory-Deployment-and-Configuration) within this series, where we’ll dive deeper into deploying, configuring, and expanding Active Directory functionality.